bolomcs50/Montezuma/README.md

 * Implementation of quiescence search to mitigate horizon effect
 * Development of a better evaluation function, maybe based on a neural network
 * Automate testing

-After implementing those, the engine will be ready for a round of tests against other machines and humans in all time controls.

 ## Known issues
 * The engine does not see draws by repetition as such and plays them even if it is winning